mmore500/waves/blog/_posts/2021-08-20-avida-ed-evolution.md

 ![touchscreen_anl](https://media.giphy.com/media/tI8gRQ7hEakVn1DNF4/giphy.gif?cid=790b7611d4561a125affcb97e765c0977fb4c01cb1eb8993&rid=giphy.gif&ct=g)
 # Moving forward

 My goal was to make Avida-ED 4 more user-friendly and accesible to more people.
 Implementing the dragbar and the new drag&drop definitely came with its challenges, but in the end I think I got so much out of the experience, beyond just what I was coding.
 Namely, the fact that I was working on a meaningful, and historical! software that is Avida-ED 4, as well interacting with like-minded peers and seeing my often futile attempts come to fruition on the webpage!! was simply pure joy.

-Acknowledgements
---
+# Acknowledgments

 Of course, I cannot forget to express my great thanks to Diane Blackwood, without whom I would not have been able to achieve as much as I did.
 Talking with Diane on Zoom (and Wesley!) about not just work but also different aspects of our lives was delightful!
 And to all of the WAVE mentors, collegues, and Matthew: Thank you for organizing WAVES and giving me an opportunity to learn so much about software development as well as educational outreach.
 I really enjoyed hearing about everyone's contributions and progress throughout the workshop, and I hope our paths cross again in the future!

 This work is supported through Active LENS: Learning Evolution and the Nature of Science using Evolution in Action (NSF IUSE #1432563).
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.

-Sources
+# Sources
---

 [Link to Avida-ED GitHub](https://github.com/yemi33/Avida-ED-Eco/tree/yemi-dnd)

-About Author
+# About Author
---

 I'm currently a rising senior at Carleton College, studying Computer Science! :)

 [Learn More About Me](https://yemi33.github.io/)